An ingrown hair bump, or cyst, extends from the skin’s surface and deep underneath it. It usually looks like a red pimple with a hair on its surface.

 What not to do

-Never pop an ingrown hair cyst, as this can increase your risk for infection and scarring.
+Never pop an ingrown hair cyst.
+This can increase your risk of infection and scarring.

-You also shouldn’t try to lift the hair out with tweezers like you might with a normal ingrown hair.
-At this point, the hair is embedded far too deep underneath the bump or cyst for you to pull it out.
+Don’t try to lift the hair out with tweezers like you might with typical ingrown hair.
+At this point, your hair is embedded far too deep underneath the bump or cyst for you to pull it out.

-In most cases, you won’t need to see a healthcare professional for these types of bumps and cysts.
+In most cases, you won’t need to see a healthcare professional for razor bumps.
 OTC treatments can usually help coax the hair out.

 If the bumps or cysts become extremely bothersome — or if they aren’t fading — see a healthcare professional or dermatologist.

 You should also see a healthcare professional if you suspect an infection.
-Signs of infection include:
+Symptoms of infection include:

 • pus oozing from the bump or cyst